RobertaBtt/PythonCleanArchitecture/README.md

 - Robot/Mowers can cut the grass
 - Robot/Mowers camera can get a complete view of the surrounding terrain

-The view will be send to the Factory/Office
+The view will be send to the Factory/Office that is the one that controls the robot/mower.

 ---